Alejogb1/job-board/blog-data/conv2d-pytorch-layer-neural-networks.md

 A common issue I had back then was hyperparameter tuning figuring out the right number of layers kernel sizes strides etc. It is an art and the right answer depends a lot on the type of data you have and task you want to achieve.
 There is no one size fits all solution and it is a lot of trial and error in this case.
 The most important part is to keep testing and keeping an eye on the metrics.
 Remember to not make assumptions in the hyperparameter space and try random combinations of parameters or try to do parameter optimization with specialized tools

-I recall spending an entire weekend tweaking the number of filters in my convolutional layers It's like trying to find the perfect seasoning for a dish too much of one thing or not enough and it's just not right That reminds me why did the neural network cross the road Because it wanted to optimize the loss function on the other side.
-Okay back to serious stuff
+I recall spending an entire weekend tweaking the number of filters in my convolutional layers It's like trying to find the perfect seasoning for a dish too much of one thing or not enough and it's just not right That reminds me why did the neural network cross the road Because it wanted to optimize the loss function on the other side.  back to serious stuff

 Finally I would recommend you to read "Deep Learning" by Goodfellow Bengio and Courville It is a great book to understand more about convolutional networks and their basics also "Hands-On Machine Learning with Scikit-Learn Keras & TensorFlow" by Aurélien Géron is a more practical approach to deep learning that gives hands on explanation using popular frameworks and also "Programming PyTorch for Deep Learning" by Ian Pointer if you are more pytorch focused.
 Anyways, that should give you a solid starting point and remember to experiment a lot and happy coding!